Making pancakes from scratch really is no more complicated than making them from a boxed mix. They just taste so much better!

-If you’re looking to buy some locally produced syrup or visit a maple sugar operation, Sweet Ontario and Bonjour Quebec are excellent resources.
+If you’re looking to buy some locally produced syrup or wish to visit a maple sugar operation, you’ll find more from these excellent resources:

 Pancakes from Scratch